-WHERE SHOULD THE OAF BE SENT FOR ISSUANCE OF A SUBAWARD NOT BUDGETED IN THE PROPOSAL?
+WHAT DOCUMENTS SHOULD I INCLUDE WITH MY AWARD CHANGE REQUEST FOR THE ISSUANCE OF A SUBAWARD NOT BUDGETED IN THE PROPOSAL?

-The fully justified and completed OAF should be sent to email@example.com, regardless of whether prior sponsor approval is needed or not.
-The following should be attached: Subrecipient Letter of Commitment (for Expanded Clearinghouse members) or Subrecipient Commitment Form (for non members) scope of work, budget/budget justification, deliverables, and other terms the PI needs included in the subaward.
+The following should be attached to Award Change Request in ERA: Subrecipient Letter of Commitment (for Expanded Clearinghouse members) or Subrecipient Commitment Form (for non members) scope of work, budget/budget justification, deliverables, and other terms the PI needs included in the subaward.

 Who has primary responsibility for an ASU issued subaward?

 Issuing and monitoring subawards is a joint responsibility lead by the PI.

 Why is it important for the PI to have regular contact with the Subrecipient PI?

 to ensure that the subaward objectives/scope of work is proceeding as planned and described to the sponsor.

 to monitor the quality of work being submitted and identify issues that arise in a timely manner.

 to facilitate review of invoices for reasonableness, allowability and allocability.

 WHAT ARE THE RESPONSIBILITIES OF THE SUBAWARD PI?